 Before law school, Genta was an account executive at KDDI America Inc., where he worked to build relationships with various Japanese clients in and around New York City.

-Genta is the Atlanta chapter ambassador for Aging2.0, a global innovation platform focused on connecting and supporting entrepreneurs in the aging field.
-As ambassador, Genta provides all of the needed resources to help the chapter run successfully, including marketing, event planning, and liaising with startups and industry leaders.
+Genta is the immediate past Atlanta chapter ambassador for Aging2.0, a global innovation platform focused on connecting and supporting entrepreneurs in the aging field.
+As ambassador, Genta provided all of the needed resources to help the chapter run successfully, including marketing, event planning, and liaising with startups and industry leaders.